jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ### Splitting the configuration derivation

 This next part is going to be slightly trickier.
-The bootstrap configuration will still be distributed as a VHD image, which simply looks like this:
+The bootstrap configuration will still be distributed as an EC2-compatible VHD image, which now simply looks like this:

 ```nix
 bootstrap-img = inputs.nixos-generators.nixosGenerate {